isiel/TheForkChallenge/README.md

 - The DTO used to parse the API response can be improved maybe using GSON adapters to serialize / deserialize the JSON to make the class more clean and readable.
 - Like I put in the comment, I couldn't test completely the Details presenter.
 - Adding a viewpager dot indicator
-- Unit Testing the activity class
+- Unit Testing the activity classes